pineapplegiant/spaceduck-terminal/README.md

     white:   '#f0f1ce'
 ```
 ## st
-The color theme for [st](https://st.suckless.org/) is located in `spaceduck.h`, navigate to where you the source code of st is located (usually in `~/.local/src/st`), open `config.h`, search for `static const char *colorname`, delete that part of the configuration until `unsigned int defaultcs = 257;` replace that with the content of `spaceduck.h`, save the file and exit your editor, then run `sudo make install` to recompile st, close the terminal and launch it again and _voila!_ you should have spaceduck up and running!
+The color theme for [st](https://st.suckless.org/) is located in `spaceduck.h`, open `config.h` (usually in `~/.local/src/st`), search for `static const char *colorname`, delete that part of the configuration until `unsigned int defaultcs = 257;` replace that with the content of `spaceduck.h`, save the file and exit your editor, then run `sudo make install` where st is located to recompile it, close the terminal and launch the terminal again and _voila!_, you should have spaceduck up and running!

 ## Kitty